We need your support

 Summary of the SABC Research Program.

 SABC funds and co-leads a research study that began recruiting scleroderma patients with and without interstitial lung disease (ILD) in July 2017.
 Blood samples have also been taken from patients with idiopathic pulmonary fibrosis (IPF) and undifferentiated connective tissue disease (UCTD) and both blood and skin samples have been taken from control participants.
 This research program is creating a firm foundation for intensive research to control lung and skin damage in patients with scleroderma and lung damage in patients with IPF, with the expectation of receiving future support from donations and, hopefully, research funding agencies.
-While the number of voluntary participants with uCTD are few at this time, it is expected that these patients will be helped too.
+While the number of voluntary participants with UCTD are few at this time, it is expected that these patients will be helped too.

-Our undergraduate co-op student Ms. Raveen Badyal finished her work with us as a research assistant at the end of December 2023.
-Ms. Badyal will commence thesis research in scleroderma towards an MSc degree at UBC with Dr. Tillie-Louise Hackett and Dr. James Dunne as supervisor and co-supervisor, respectively, in January 2024.
-Ms. Badyal will be receiving financial support from the SABC Research Program for two years as she studies the structure of lung and skin lesions from scleroderma patients and explores cell culture response of two novel small-molecule drugs in blocking fibrosis of lung cells derived from patients with scleroderma.
+Hello from the Research Team: Our graduated undergraduate co-op student Ms. Raveen Badyal finished her work with us as a research assistant at the end of December 2023 and started her thesis research in scleroderma towards an MSc degree at UBC with Dr. Tillie-Louise Hackett and Dr. James Dunne as supervisor and co-supervisor, respectively, in January 2024.
+Ms. Badyal will be receiving financial support from the SABC Research Program for two years as she studies the structure of lung and skin lesions from scleroderma patients and explores in vitro two drugs that may inhibit lung and skin fibrosis.
+Under the joint supervision of Dr. Amrit Singh of the Computational Biology Lab (CBL) and Dr. James Dunne, postgraduate fellow Dr. Young Woong Kim is continuing to telecommute out of Edmonton and working on a half-time basis on the metabolite analysis, for which the lab work was done in Edmonton by The Metabolomics Innovation Centre (TIMC) at the University of Alberta.
+Mr. Brandon Kohlen and Ms. Gaea Buenaventura are continuing to work on a part-time basis to help out Ms. Badyal in the laboratory.

 Follow @SABCResearch on X (formerly known as Twitter) and Facebook or Instagram for progress and development updates.
+These social media handles were created in October 2020 and have been providing communication on this SABC Research Program since.

 Research Program Progress